Legal · Privacy

 - Our infrastructure providers (Supabase, DigitalOcean, Cloudflare) — they store the bytes but don't read them.
 Industry-standard data-processing agreements are in place.

-- A regulator with a valid legal order, if one were to ever land.
+- A regulator with a valid legal order, if one were ever to land.
 We've never received one.
 If we did, we'd push back where we could and notify you where the law lets us.

 Cookies on the marketing site